 It was clear we had outgrown the basement space and so, we moved premises into Habergham Mill and concreted our commitment to staying in Burnley.
 We commissioned a Manchester based engineering company to custom build Adrian; a 165-litre still.

 After discovering a second basement in now-Head-Distiller Ollie’s house, we began regularly producing Batch Signature Gin.
-With everyone involved still working full-time however, gin production was restricted to the evenings and all wages were paid in gin!
+With everyone involved still working full-time, gin production was restricted to evenings and all wages were paid in gin!

-After three exhausting days of talking, drinking and pouring gin we were convinced there was a good audience for Batch Signature Gin in the North West.
-Shortly before the event we received confirmation of winning a silver medal, awarded at the San Francisco World Spirit Competition – further evidence that we were on to a good thing.
+We exhibited at our first gin festival.
+After three days of talking, drinking and pouring gin we were convinced there was a good audience for Batch Gin in the North West.
+Shortly before the event we received confirmation of winning a silver San Francisco World Spirit Competition medal; further evidence that we were on to a good thing.